Chronic Pain And Well-Being

 • Ask the person for their full attention or arrange a time when they can give it to you.

 • Listen to the other person’s response.
-Try and see it from their point of view.
+Try to see it from their point of view.
 You don’t have to agree.
 It is about understanding where each of you is coming from.

 • Set some ground rules in the first talk time.
 These may include:

-• Set an intention to try and see the other’s point of view.
-You don’t have to agree but it is about understanding where each of you is coming from.
+• Set an intention to try to see the other’s point of view.
+You don’t have to agree, but it is about understanding where each of you is coming from.

 • Both of you share things such as how you feel and what you need.